fomamarkov-creator/Visual-Reality-3HCP/README.md

-# 🌐 Markov DSM Engine (DLSS 5 Alternative)
+# 🌐 Visual Reality 3HCP (DLSS 5 Alternative)

+[Русская версия ниже]

-🚀 **Markov DSM Engine** is an ultra-fast computational core for fluid dynamics and neural rendering, built on the principles of **Discrete Spatial Matrices (DSM)** and modular phase mathematics in rings of residues.
+🚀 **Visual Reality 3HCP** is an ultra-fast computational core for fluid dynamics and neural rendering, built on the principles of **Discrete Spatial Matrices (DSM)** and modular phase mathematics in rings of residues.
 The engine was developed as a lightweight, mathematical alternative to heavy AI-upscalers (like NVIDIA DLSS 5), completely bypassing the need for dedicated Tensor Cores.

 ## 📊 Hardware Test Results (NVIDIA Tesla T4)
 * **Grid Resolution:** Extreme 3D Grid (256x256x32) — over **2,097,152 active cells**.